wwliao/deltagc_repeat/README.md

 GC% = (G + C) / (A + T + C + G) * 100%

-For each repeat, we calculated the difference of GC ratio between the siRNA- accumulated regions (GCsiRNA%) and the non-siRNA-accumulated regions (GCnon%), as
+For each repeat, we calculated the difference of GC ratio between the siRNA-accumulated regions (GC~siRNA~%) and the non-siRNA-accumulated regions (GC~non~%), as

-delta GC = GCsiRNA% - GCnon%
+deltaGC = GC~siRNA~% - GC~non~%

-We compared the delta GCs in repeats with the randomized genomic sequences, in which the genomic sequences of tandem repeats are shuffled.
+We compared the deltaGCs in repeats with the randomized genomic sequences, in which the genomic sequences of tandem repeats are shuffled.

 ## Where to get it